andreaintech/andreaintech/README.md

 Here are a few featured projects:

-1. [Project 1](link-to-project-1) - A brief description of what this project is about.
+1. [Project 1: TODO App](https://github.com/andreaintech/todo-app-redux-react-native) - A TODO App developed with React Native and Redux Toolkit.
 2. [Project 2](link-to-project-2) - An overview of the goals and achievements of this project.

 You can find more projects and detailed descriptions in my [Projects Repository](https://github.com/your-username/your-repo-name), where I've organized them to help you navigate through my coding journey.